-The results of the NLSUR estimations for the ST, GT, SQ, and PB models are presented in Table 4.
-By looking at the summary statistics (last five rows), one can observe that the R^2 computed for the cost function is rather high and identical across specifications, while the values of R^2 for the factor-share equations are not dissimilar except from the SQ model, where they are much lower (in particular for capital input).
-The poor ability of the SQ specification to fit the observed factor-shares is not surprising given that it assumes a strong separability between inputs and outputs.
-McElroy's (1977) $R^{-2} (R^{2})$ can be used as a measure of the general goodness of fit for the NLSUR system.
-The results suggest that the fit is practically the same for the different functional forms and around 85%.
+The results of the NLSUR estimations for the ST, GT, SQ, and PB models are presented in table 4.
+By looking at the summary statistics (last five rows), one can observe that computed R^2 for the cost function is rather high and identical across specifications, while R^2 associated to the factor-share equations are not dissimilar except from the SQ model, for which are much lower (in particular for capital input).
+The poor ability of the SQ specification to fit the observed factor-shares is not surprising, given that it assumes a strong separability between inputs and outputs.
+McElroy's (1977) R^2 can be used as a measure of the general goodness of fit for the NLSUR system.
+The results suggest that the fit is almost identical for the different functional forms, and between 83% and 86%.
+However, LR tests comparing PB_G and the restricted specifications (see table 5) always lead to favour the Generalised Composite model (at the 5% significance level) with respect to PB_C, SQ, GT, and ST alternative functional forms.